David E. Leaf, MD, MMSc

 Biosketch

-Dr. Leaf grew up in Westchester, NY, and earned his undergraduate degree from the University of Pennsylvania, where he graduated summa cum laude and Phi Beta Kappa.
-He trained at New York University (NYU) for medical school, where he graduated with honors; at New York Presbyterian Hospital-Columbia University Medical Center for Internship and Residency in Internal Medicine; and at Brigham and Women’s Hospital and Massachusetts General Hospital for Fellowship in Nephrology.
-During his Fellowship, Dr. Leaf trained in Dr. Sushrut Waikar’s laboratory, and obtained a Master of Medical Science (MMSc) degree in Clinical Investigation from Harvard Medical School.
+Dr. Leaf grew up in Westchester, NY, and earned his undergraduate degree from the University of Pennsylvania, where he graduated summa cum laude and was elected to Phi Beta Kappa.
+He completed medical school at New York University, graduating with honors, followed by residency training in internal medicine at NewYork–Presbyterian Hospital/Columbia University Medical Center.
+He completed fellowship training in nephrology at Brigham and Women’s Hospital and Massachusetts General Hospital.
+During fellowship, Dr. Leaf trained in the laboratory of Dr. Sushrut Waikar and earned a Master of Medical Science (MMSc) degree in Clinical Investigation from Harvard Medical School.